Algorithm: Flowchart representation

-The graphical aid called a flowchart offers a way to describe and document an algorithm (and a computer program corresponding to it).
-It has four primary symbols: arrows showing program flow, rectangles (SEQUENCE, GOTO), diamonds (IF-THEN-ELSE), and dots (OR-tie).
+A flowchart is a graphical aid that describes and documents an algorithm.
+It has four primary symbols: arrows showing program flow, rectangles (SEQUENCE, GOTO), diamonds representing decisions, and dots (OR-tie).
 Sub-structures can "nest" in rectangles, but only if a single exit occurs from the superstructure.

 Algorithmic analysis

-It is often important to know how much time, storage, or other cost an algorithm may require.
-Methods have been developed for the analysis of algorithms to obtain such quantitative answers (estimates); for example, an algorithm that adds up the elements of a list of n numbers would have a time requirement of $O(n)$, using big O notation.
+It is often important to know the time, storage, or other cost an algorithm may require.
+Methods have been developed to analyse algorithms to estimate these needs.
+For example, an algorithm that adds up the elements of a list of n numbers would have a time requirement of $O(n)$, using big O notation.
 The algorithm only needs to remember two values: the sum of all the elements so far, and its current position in the input list.
 If the space required to store the input numbers is not counted, it has a space requirement of $O(1)$, otherwise $O(n)$ is required.